vinayak-mehta/conrad/docs/dev/adding-crawlers.rst

 Adding a crawler
 ================

-``conrad``'s event database is updated every Monday at ``00:00 UTC`` using a GitHub workflow.
+``conrad``'s event database is updated every Monday and Thursday at ``00:00 UTC`` using a GitHub workflow.
 The workflow runs all crawlers, updates the event database and raises a PR for a maintainer to review and then merge.
 Once the PR is merged, these new events become available for consumption using the command-line interface!

 Currently, ``conrad`` has crawlers for: